Ceryse Hightower, as depicted by Magali Villeneuve in The World of Ice & Fire.

 |Died||In 45 AC, at King's Landing|

-Lady Ceryse Hightower was a member of House Hightower and was the daughter of Lord Martyn Hightower of Oldtown.
-Her uncle was one of the High Septons during the reign of King Aegon I Targaryen.
+Queen Ceryse Hightower was a lady of House Hightower and was the daughter of Lord Manfred Hightower of Oldtown.
+Her maternal uncle was one of the High Septons during the reign of King Aegon I Targaryen.
 She eventually married Prince Maegor Targaryen, becoming his first (of many) wives.

 Ceryse's uncle, the High Septon, protested strongly when Queen Visenya Targaryen suggested that her son Prince Maegor should be wed to Princess Rhaena Targaryen, and instead suggesting his own niece.
 Ceryse and Maegor were wed in 25 AC.
 The ceremony was held at the Starry Sept of Oldtown, with Ceryse's uncle, the High Septon, performing the rites.
 Ceryse was twenty-three, whereas Maegor was thirteen years old.
 Maegor boasted to having consummated the marriage a dozen times the night of the wedding, and those who had seen the bedding agreed that Maegor was a lusty husband.